stoplightio/studio/docs/writing-tech-docs/directory-structure.md

 3. Input **docs** for the new folder/directory name
 4. Drag drop existing markdown files into the newly created **docs** folder
-5. Those markdown files will now be accessible in Studio’s Docs filetree
+5. Those markdown files will now be accessible in Studio’s Docs file tree

 ### Image Files Uploaded to Studio
 1. [Clone your Git Repository](../workflow/working-with-git.md)